andreaintech/Book-Notes-React-Native-for-Mobile-Development/README.md

 two copies of a VDOM.
 Next, a diffing algorithm is applied on these two VDOMs, which essentially checks for the changes that occurred and returns a stream of DOM operations.
 These DOM operations are then applied to the actual browser DOM.

-How a VDOM works.
+**How a VDOM works:**
 In React, every component has a state; this state is likely observable.
 Whenever there is a change in state, React essentially knows that this change requires a rerender.
 When the application state changes, it generates a new VTree; once again the diffing algorithm shares the DOM paths for required changes, as shown in Figure 1-2.
 **This results in keeping manual DOM manipulation to a minimum**